Simon-Campbell/Simon-Campbell.github.io/about.md

 author: Simon Campbell
 layout: page
 ---
+I am a software developer at Enlighten Designs since late 2013.

-I am a student studying Software Engineering at the University of Waikato.
-I aim to graduate with a Bachelor of Engineering (Honours) degree in 2013.
-During the period of my university education I have undertaken an internship as a Software Engineer at Cisco Systems and at Datacom NZ.
+From 2010 to 2013 I studied Software Engineering at the University of Waikato (UoW).
+At the UoW I graduated with a Bachelor of Engineering (Honours) degree.

+During my university studies I undertook internships as a Software Engineer at Cisco Systems and at Datacom.

+Any views expressed on this blog are mine alone, and not the views of my employers past or present.

 ### On The Web